psychemedia/ou-tm351/TM351_docker_Testing/README.md

 Quick start for getting up and running on [Digital Ocean](https://www.digitalocean.com/?refcode=0dc8918c828f).

-- download the `docker-compose.yml` file to the current directory (that's the only file you should need - the container images are prebuilt on dockerhub).
+- download the `docker-compose.yml` file to the current directory (that's the only file you should need - the container images are prebuilt on dockerhub);
+- from a docker command line (eg raised via the Docker CLI link in Kitematic), run the following commands:

 ```
 docker-machine ls